Our green garden

 This prediction was made before the start of hostilities in the bread basket of Eastern Europe.

-Chew your food thoroughly; sugars are produced much earlier stimulating the production of the hormone called leptin.
-It signals to the brain when you've had enough.
+Chew your food thoroughly; it stimulates the production of the hormone called leptin, signalling to the brain when you've had enough.

 Spring time